dathi/hello-ttd/README.md

 by running a command rather than manually, that step will be a separate commit, with the command(s) listed in the commit message.

+To check out a specific version of the code:

+    git log

+Find the SHA of the commit you want to check out, then:

+    git checkout <SHA>
+    rake db:reset

 The steps in the history are more-or-less as I actually did them, but a glance at the commit dates will make it obvious that I've gone back and rebased a couple of things where I missed something out or changed my mind, in order to